Paid Plans vs Pay As You Go

 - Compare DNScale's subscription plans and Pay As You Go pricing models

-- Identify the crossover point where a subscription plan becomes more cost-effective than PAYG
+- Estimate the crossover point where a subscription plan may become more cost-effective than PAYG

 - Choose the right pricing model based on your zone count, traffic volume, and support needs

 DNScale offers two pricing models: subscription plans with a fixed monthly or annual fee, and Pay As You Go (PAYG) with usage-based billing.
-Both give you access to the same reliable DNS infrastructure, including anycast routing and Global DNS Resolution Balancing.
-This guide helps you decide which is right for you.
+This guide explains the decision framework.
+For current plan names, prices, allowances, SLAs, and support terms, use the pricing page as the source of truth.

 How Subscription Plans Work

-With a subscription plan (Nano, Pro, Pro Plus, or Scale), you pay a fixed fee each month or year.
-In return, you get a generous allowance of DNS zones, queries, and records.
-If your usage exceeds your plan's included queries, you pay a small fee for each additional million queries beyond your allowance.
+With a subscription plan, you pay a fixed fee each month or year.
+In return, you get an included allowance of DNS zones, queries, records, and support/features defined by the current plan table.
+If your usage exceeds your plan's included queries, overage billing follows the current pricing terms.

 How Pay As You Go Works